wanglin2/mind-map/web/src/pages/Doc/en/changelog/index.md

 New:

-> 1.Support setting single label styles for nodes;
+> 1.Modified the data type of the node tag field tag to support setting a single node tag style;
 >
-> 2.Add instantiation options for displaying the location of node labels;
+> 2.Add instantiation options for displaying the location (Equivalent to node text) of node labels;
 >
 > 3.Two callback parameters have been added to the node_tag_click event;
 >
 > 4.When copying, cutting, or moving multiple nodes, operate them in the order they are on the nodes, rather than in the order they are activated;
+>
+> 5.If a formula plugin is registered and there are formulas in the node, then when exporting SVG, it is necessary to add styles from the Katex library;
+>
+> 6.Support instantiation options for custom katex library rendering modes;
+>
+> 7.The formula plugin defaults to importing styles from the Katex library;
+>
+> 8.Add instantiation options for custom katex library font file paths;
+>
+> 9.Add instantiation options for setting the inner margin of the outer frame;

 Demo:

 > 1.Support clicking on node tags to modify text and color;
+>
+> 2.Remove the logic of introducing formula library styles;
+>
+> 3.Support configuring the inner margin of the outer frame;

 ## 0.10.2 / 0.10.2-fix.1